AdamJelley/aligning-agents-like-llms/index.md

 <video autoplay muted loop playsinline style="pos: right; width:49%">
   <source src="assets/Fine-Tuned Only Model/Agent Missing.mp4" type="video/mp4">
 </video>
 <figcaption><blockquote>The general pre-trained agent (left) is more robust to going out-of-distribution than the fine-tuned only agent (right).
-This simple example demonstrates the benefits of incorporating larger scale data with unsupervised pre-training.</blockquote></figcaption>
+This simple but illustrative example demonstrates the benefits of incorporating general behavior data with unsupervised pre-training.
+<strong>(Refresh page to align left and right videos for best comparison)</strong></blockquote></figcaption>
 </figure>

 ## Preference Modeling

 Still following the LLM alignment pipeline, we now train a reward model to capture our preferences about the fine-tuned agent's behavior.
-In our work we use synthetic preferences to investigate how performance scales with preference labels (a proxy for human labellilng time).
-We find that initializing the reward model with the pre-trained agent enables the reward model to capture our preferences much more accurately, enabling strong performance with comparatively few preference labels.
+In our paper we use synthetic preferences to investigate how performance scales with preference labels (a proxy for human labeling time).
+We find that initializing the reward model with the pre-trained agent allows the reward model to capture our preferences much more accurately, enabling strong performance with comparatively few preference labels.
+This again demonstrates that progress in LLMs can be beneficial in the context of agents.

 <center><figure>
   <img src="assets/images/reward_model_performances.png" alt="Reward model performances." style="width:80%">
   <figcaption style="width:80%"><blockquote>Reward model test performances.</blockquote></figcaption>
 </figure></center>

-## Alignment with Reinforcement Learning (Synthetic RLHF)
+## Alignment with Reinforcement Learning

-We can now align our agent with our preferences by further fine-tuning our agent with reinforcement learning using our reward models.
-We find that we are able to significantly improve alignment efficiency via first fine-tuning on the trajectories which are labelled with the greatest reward.
-This is similar to <a href="https://arxiv.org/abs/2308.08998">Reinforced Self-Training (ReST) (Gulcehre et al. 2023)</a> introduced for LLM alignment.
-We term this additional alignment step *preference fine-tuning*.
+We can now align the agent with our preferences by further fine-tuning the agent online with reinforcement learning using the reward models.
+To improve online alignemnt efficiency, we take inspiration from <a href="https://arxiv.org/abs/2308.08998">Reinforced Self-Training (ReST) (Gulcehre et al. 2023)</a>, originally introduced for efficient LLM alignment, and first fine-tuning on the trajectories which are labelled with the greatest reward.
+We refer to this additional alignment step as *preference fine-tuning*.

 We find that with this improved alignment procedure we are able to reliably align our agent within our limited compute budget to reach both the left and the right jumppads.